top of page

 Membership

-Men’s Shed Vernon welcomes men of all ages, backgrounds and abilities.
+Men’s Shed Vernon welcomes men of all ages, backgrounds and abilities through an orientation process.

-The Men’s Shed is a place to share knowledge and skills.
+Men’s Shed is a place to build relationships, to connect, share knowledge and skills.

 table.jpg